 Last week I introduced the topic on ways I add great books to our family library.
 Tyndale is only one of the networks through which I receive books.
 Another network is Book Look Bloggers.
-Once again, after joining the network, one is able to request a title, read the book and then post a review on a personal blog and on a retailer site like Amazon.
+This is a program that, if you join, you are able to request a books to read and review on your blog, retailer sites and social media.

 During recent weeks one of my daughters had mentioned to me that she thought a study Bible would be helpful in a particular project.
 In particular she wanted one in the Bible version that she is primarily studying from for this project.
 I acknowledged her request and told her that I would keep it in mind.